Olusegun Oke Library: History

-On August 14, 2024, Professor Adefunke Sarah Ebijuwa assumed office as the University Librarian of Ladoke Akintola University of Technology, becoming the first alumnus of the University to rise to the position of Principal Officer.
-She holds the historic distinction of being the first University Librarian at LAUTECH to attain the rank of Professor of Library and Information Science, as well as the first indigenous female to serve in this capacity.
-Her appointment represents a remarkable milestone in the University’s history and a testament to its growing tradition of leadership and academic excellence.
+On August 14, 2024, Prof. Adefunke Sarah Ebijuwa assumed office as the University Librarian of Ladoke Akintola University of Technology.
+She holds the distinction of being the first alumnus of LAUTECH to rise to the position of a Principal Officer and the first indigenous female of the institution to attain this rank.
+Subsequently, on July 1, 2025, she was promoted to the rank of Professor of Library and Information Science, becoming the first sitting University Librarian to attain this distinction.

 Collections

 The library holds over 42,000 volumes of print collections and 10 million electronic resources in different databases, relating to almost all fields of knowledge within the community.
 It has collections in the form of monographs, newspapers, periodicals, magazines, journals, inaugural lecture series, reference books, students' projects, dissertations and theses.
 OOL acquires volumes of books covering all programs being offered periodically in the university.
 Currently, the library is subscribed to fourteen different electronic databases.